-- 1 Clear your browser's cache. - 2 Check the Zyxel Device's management mode. - If the Zyxel Device is in standalone mode, the default password is 1234.
-If you have changed the username and password, use the ones you configured to log in. - If the Zyxel Device is in cloud mode, use the Nebula Local credentials Password to log into the cloud mode local GUI.
+- 1 Clear your browser's cache. - 2 Check the Zyxel Device's management mode. - The default password is unique to each Zyxel Device and shown on the label.
+If your Zyxel Device does not have a password on the label, use "1234".
+If you have changed the username and password, use the ones you configured to log in. - If the Zyxel Device is in cloud managed mode, use the Nebula Local credentials Password to log into the cloud managed mode local GUI.
 The Local credentials Password can be found in Site-wide > Configure > Site settings > Device configuration: Local credentials: Password in the NCC portal. - 3 Depending on your Zyxel Device's management mode, make sure you have entered the correct user name and password.
 These fields are case-sensitive, so check if [Caps Lock] is on or off.